Our awards and recognition.

 Fortune magazine’s list of World’s Most Admired Companies is the definitive report card on corporate reputation.
-For 2014, 11 companies are ranked in the Life and Health sector and New York Life ranked sixth overall—factoring in nine key attributes of reputation - people management; use of corporate assets; financial soundness; quality of management; quality of products/services; innovation; social responsibility; long-term investment; and global competitiveness.
-A total of 687 companies from 30 countries were surveyed.
+For 2015, 11 companies are ranked in the Life and Health sector and New York Life ranked fourth overall—factoring in nine key attributes of reputation - people management; use of corporate assets; financial soundness; quality of management; quality of products/services; innovation; social responsibility; long-term investment; and global competitiveness.
+A total of 668 companies from 29 countries were surveyed.

 Fortune Magazine’s Fortune 500 for 2014